semzit/PsiGPU/README.md

 $(a+bi)\ |00> + (c+di)\ |01> + (e+fi)\ |10> + (g+hi)\ |11>$
 ## Kernel Fusion
-Because an iterative approach when applying quantum gates and launching individual gpu kernels every time is expensive this project works by putting them all together through kernel fusion.
+Because an iterative approach when applying quantum gates and launching individual gpu kernels every time is expensive this project works by iterating throught the gates within the kernel.

-- If gates act on overlapping qubits then you muliply the matrices before applying: $\ U_{fused} = U_B \ \cdot \ U_A$
-- If gates act on different qubits you can take the tensor product between them: $\ U_{fused} = U_A \ \otimes \ U_b$
 ## GPU Kernel

 ## Probability calulation

-Because the amplitude is given by the $a+bi$ the maginitude of probabilty for the system to resolve to that basis state can be given by $|a+bi|^2$
+Because in qauntum mechanics the probability is the square of the amplitude.
+We can sqaure $a+bi$ to get the probabilty for the system to resolve to that basis state: $|a+bi|^2$

 ## Long-Term Vision & Goals
 - Lightweight, fast, GPU powered quantum simulator